 When I was a college admissions officer, I was ambivalent about college fairs.
 I loved meeting students and family members.
 I enjoyed answering questions that would help people prepare for their future.
 However, I also remember being frustrated that I was often asked many unimportant questions.
 Educators, myself included, were not preparing students to succeed in college.
 We were teaching them how to do well on tests, but not how to think once students arrived at a university.

 I gave my son my second camera and let him walk around both gyms.
 Even though he is only 8, I was impressed by what he saw.
 (I posted some of his photos on my other blog.)
 He noticed the marketing.
 He saw the colors and candy.
 What does this tell us?

 In the last month, I have returned to teaching photography again.
-I am at a new school and my students have returned to their old school.
+I am at a new school and my children have returned to their old school.
 I have attended two different Back to School nights, one as a teacher and one as a parent.
-While I still wonder if we could prepare our students better, I am impressed by how many people care for our children… people we will never meet care deeply about our children.
+While I still wonder if we could prepare our students better, I am impressed by how many people care for our children… people we will never meet, care deeply about our children.